nrwl/nx-orb/README.md

 ## Private repositories

 To use this orb with a private repository on your main branch, you need to grant the orb access to your CircleCI API.
 You can do this by creating an environment variable called `CIRCLE_API_TOKEN` in the context or the project.

+> Note: It should be a user token, not project token.

 ## License